AvantPrime/Multithreaded-Testing/README.md

 # Multithreaded Testing
-A very easy way of testing multithreaded applications using signalling.
+A very easy way of testing multithreaded applications using synchronisation contexts.